-4. Write a short note on The Preliminary Tasks of an HACCP Program.
+4. The Preliminary Tasks of an HACCP Program

-Ans: The preliminary tasks in the development of an HACCP plan are summarized below.
+The preliminary tasks in the development of an HACCP plan are summarized below.

 Choosing the HACCP Team: The team's responsibility is to develop the HACCP program.
 The HACCP team must be composed of individuals with specific knowledge of the product characteristics and expertise appropriate to its manufacturing process, and its variability and limitations, including individuals from areas such as engineering, production, sanitation, QA, analytical/food microbiology, and personnel involved in the manufacturing operation itself.
 This fosters a sense of ownership among those who must implement the program.